Beyond Range Maps: New eBird Maps Reveal Bird Abundance and Population Trends

 How do the maps work?

 eBird Status and Trends maps are a combination of lots of data (including eBird observations and habitat data from NASA satellites), innovative models created here at the Cornell Lab over the last decade by a team spearheaded by Daniel Fink, and literally years of processing time on cloud computers provided by Amazon Web Services.
-This work was made possible by the National Science Foundation, Wolf Creek Charitable Foundation, Leon Levy Foundation, and Institute for Computational Sustainability, NASA, and Amazon Web Services.
+This work was made possible by the National Science Foundation, Wolf Creek Charitable Foundation, Leon Levy Foundation, Institute for Computational Sustainability, NASA, and Amazon Web Services.

 Fink’s models start with eBird data about where people actually see (or don’t see) birds.
 Then, the model uses satellite-derived environmental data to understand what kinds of habitat a bird is associated with.
 Finally, with the help of those Amazon Web Service computers, the model looks beyond the points where birds have actually been reported to estimate where else the species is likely to occur, filling in the gaps on the map.
 For a more detailed description of methods, see the eBird Status and Trends FAQ.